 There are three dimensions to cattle: width of body, depth of body, and length of body.
-Only one dimension can be increased and not cause calving problems: length of body.
-We try to make our bulls long as possible.
-It is the best way to add pounds without causing calving difficulty.
+Only one dimension can be increased without causing calving difficulty: length of body.
+We try to make our bulls as long as possible.
+It is the best way to add pounds without increasing the chance of calving problems.
 My father would always tell me that a cow could have a 100-pound eel but only a 10-pound bowling ball.
-Shape has as much to do with calving difficulty as weight.
+Shape influences calving difficulty as much as weight.
 As a result, we always develop bulls with clean front shoulders.

 We develop our bulls differently than most breeders do.
 We do not creep feed our calves, but we still demand that they weigh over 600 pounds at weaning.
 We feel that bulls must be adapted to their environment.
 Most of our customers do not creep feed their calves.
 They raise their calves on GRASS, not feed.
 After weaning our bulls we put them out on pastures instead of developing them on feed.
 Our bulls learn how to, as my father would say, “slip up on a blade of grass.”
 This is one of the main reasons why our bulls do not fall apart when you turn them out.
 No one likes to supplement a bull to breed his or her cows.
 It is more efficient to buy a Rogers Bar HR bull that does not need extra feed to do his job!

 Our selling philosophy is to not only sell you a bull today, but to also sell you one when you replace him.
 The only way we can make that happen is to make sure you, the buyer, are pleased with your purchases at Roger Bar HR.
 We have been making our customers happy for over 60 years now.
 Our goal is to produce cattle that will put on the most pounds quickly and efficiently… and we have been doing just that.
 Our cattle gain well on feed, but also on grass.
 More pounds at weaning mean more money in your pocket.